conal/quotes/quotes.md

 "I mean by intellectual integrity the habit of deciding vexed questions in accordance with the evidence, or of leaving them undecided where the evidence is inconclusive.
 This virtue, though it is underestimated by almost all adherents of any system of dogma, is to my mind of the very greatest social importance and far more likely to benefit the world than Christianity or any other system of organized beliefs." - Bertrand Russell, Can Religion Cure Our Troubles (1954)

 "When your eyes are functioning well you don't see your eyes.
 If your eyes are imperfect you see spots in front of them.
 That means there are some lesions in the retina or wherever, and because your eyes aren't working properly, you feel them.
 In the same way, you don't hear your ears.
 If you have a ringing in your ears it means there's something wrong with your ears.
 Therefore, if you do feel yourself, there must be something wrong with you.
-Whatever you have, the sensation of I is like spots in front of your eyes - it means something's wrong with your functioning." - Alan Watts (Ego - from the Essential Alan Watts)
+Whatever you have, the sensation of I is like spots in front of your eyes---it means something's wrong with your functioning." - Alan Watts (Ego - from the Essential Alan Watts)

 "The formulation of a problem is often more essential than its solution, which may be merely a matter of mathematical or experimental skill.
 To raise new questions, new possibilities, to regard old problems from a new angle requires creative imagination and marks real advances in science." - Albert Einstein